Manohar-krishna/AI-Wardrobe-Your-Personal-Digital-Closet/README.md

 # AI-Wardrobe-Your-Personal-Digital-Closet
-Fashion enthusiasts, creators, and everyday users frequently encounter challenges in managing scattered inspiration, lacking a centralised wardrobe management system, and lacking insights into their fashion habits.
+Fashion enthusiasts, creators, and everyday users frequently encounter challenges in managing scattered inspiration, lacking a centralised wardrobe management system and lacking insights into their fashion habits.

-## 💡 Our Solution
+## Our Solution

 **AI Wardrobe** is an intelligent digital closet that brings order, creativity, and sustainability to your fashion journey.